decheverri123/BinaryHeap-Based-Implementation-of-Dijkstra-s-Algorithm/README.md

 # BinaryHeap-Based-Implementation-of-Dijkstra-s-Algorithm
-An extremely fast and efficient implementation of Dijkstra's Algorithm achieved by using binary-heap based priority queue system.
+An extremely fast and efficient implementation of Dijkstra's Algorithm achieved by using a binary-heap based priority queue system.

 Can be run in the following way through the command prompt: